 Through the years, Jasper County has become known as a sportsman’s paradise.
 Its 662 square miles are dotted with a number of hunting clubs and plantation grounds housing large population of wildlife.
 From ducks to alligators to marsh hens, the Savannah National Wildlife Refuge is the home of an amazing variety of wild species.
 And, Jasper County’s long border on the Savannah River, its fresh-water and salt-water rivers all make perfect hunting, fishing and recreational areas.

 Jasper County is a part of the South Carolina Lowcountry known for its unique history and natural assets.
-Neighbor to both the old-world ports of Savannah and Charleston, and to thriving resorts such as Hilton Head Island on the Beaufort County coast, Jasper County has somehow managed to retain the simple, original flavor of the Lowcountry.
+Neighbor to both the old-world ports of Savannah and Charleston Jasper County has somehow managed to retain the simple, original flavor of the Lowcountry.

 Important moments in history are permanently etched into historic sites still visible in the area.
 Valuable archeological digs date the history of the area back to ancient Indian tribes, while the site of an early Swiss settlement stands as a reminder of pre-colonial days.

-Thomas Heyward, a Revolutionary War statesman and signer of the Declaration of Independence lived and died in Jasper County, and Civil War heroes fought here for their respective causes.
+Thomas Heyward, a Revolutionary War statesman and signer of the Declaration of Independence lived and died in Jasper County.
 John Frampton, owner of Frampton Plantation also served in the government and lived in Jasper County.